 A rose symbolizes romance and in some instances, you may want to send a friend or family members flowers on Valentine’s Day.
-For those interested in forgoing the cliche of Valentine’s roses in 2013, we’ve offered up 5 floral alternatives.
+For those interested in forgoing the cliche of roses this Valentine’s Day, we’ve offered up 5 floral alternatives.

-What flower could be a better symbol of Valentine’s Day than a heart-shaped flowed?
+What flower could be a better symbol of Valentine’s Day than a heart-shaped flower?
 Many species of the Anthurium genus resemble the shape of a heart.
 Native to Mexico and South America, the tropical plant is a symbol of hospitality and is sometimes referred to as “Painted Tongue.”
-If properly cared for, Anthurium is said to be able to last in a vase for up to three weeks.
+With proper care, Anthurium can last in a vase for up to three weeks.

 The orchid family never ceases to delight the naked eye or fascinate the human mind.
 Orchids come in all shapes, sizes, and are famous for their brilliant colors.
-In line with the theme of Valentine’s Day, orchids were often used in love potions in olden days.
+In line with the theme of Valentine’s Day, orchids were often used in love potions in the olden days.
 Orchids are commonly associated with luxury, beauty, and elegance.
-New orchid species are being discovered every year (including 2 new species last month).
+Botanists discover new orchid species every year.

 Chrysanthemums (more commonly referred to as mums) have long held a special place in the hearts of flower lovers for their daisy-like blooms and vibrant color.
-The official flower of Chicago (home to the Ambius head office), mums are perfect for injecting a splash of color into a room.
-In folklore, it is said that placing the petal of mum in a wine glass brings long life and prosperity.
+The official flower of Chicago, mums are perfect for injecting a splash of color into a room.
+Folklore says placing the petal of mum in a wine glass brings long life and prosperity.

 If you are seeking to send your Valentine a beautiful bouquet of vivid flowers – tulips are always a wonderful option.
 While most often associated with the Netherlands, tulips are native to Persia and said to symbolize pleasant thoughts.
 The black center of a tulip has long been likened to the heart of a lover, blackened by the throes of romance.
 Tulips are also a common gift for couples celebrating their 11th wedding anniversary.